fecgov/fec-cms/fec/search/management/instructions.md

 ## Adding CMS pages to the index
 The search indexes are not automatically updated when content changes on the site, so we need to run a manual script to update the indexes.

 1. **Update your CMS database:** Make sure that your local database is up-to-date with the production database.
 The management script references the local database in order to determine which pages to scrape.
 [Follow these instructions](https://github.com/fecgov/fec-cms#restoring-your-local-database-from-a-backup) to restore your local database from a backup.
+The backup should be accessed over virtual private network (VPN).

 2. **Scrape the pages:** Run `fec/manage.py scrape_cms_pages`.
 By default, this script will:
 - Find all pages that are *direct children* of: Home, About, and About > Leadership and Structure